Sebastian Saucedo

-Sebastián Saucedo Mondragón (born January 22, 1997), also known as Bofo, is an American professional soccer player who plays as a winger for Liga MX club Toluca.
+Sebastián Saucedo Mondragón (born January 22, 1997), also known as Bofo, is an American professional soccer player who plays as a winger for USL Championship club Birmingham Legion.

-Career

-Professional
+Club career

 On July 25, 2014, Saucedo signed a homegrown contract with Real Salt Lake, making him the eighth homegrown signing in club history.
 On March 22, 2015, he made his professional debut for USL affiliate club Real Monarchs SLC in a 0–0 draw against LA Galaxy II.
 Saucedo was sent on loan to Veracruz in 2016.

 On December 9, 2019, it was announced that Saucedo would join UNAM ahead of their 2020 Clausura season.

+On June 20, 2025, USL Championship club Birmingham Legion signed Saucedo for the remainder of the 2025 season.
+A day after signing, Saucedo made his debut with the club when he came on as a 75th-minute substitute for Ronaldo Damus as they lost 1–0 to Oakland Roots.

-International
+International career

 Saucedo has represented both Mexico and the United States at the under-18 and under-20 levels.
 He has solely represented the United States since 2015.
 Saucedo was named to the final 20-player United States under-23 roster for the 2020 CONCACAF Men's Olympic Qualifying Championship in March 2021.